Q & A: Answers

 1: Yes, the cue-ball would have been played from the 'D'.
 After you fouled, your opponent became the striker, and he fouled when he picked up the cue-ball.
 This counts as "forcing a ball off the table" and the next player has the cue-ball "in-hand".

 2: I'm sure you're describing the shot I've recently added to the Practice section.
-As you say, it is a miscue, but a deliberate one, and very, very effective.
+It is a miscue, but a deliberate one, As you say, very, very effective.

 Posted on 11th December 2005 by Val Butts of Essex.